prgreen/prgreen.github.io/source/_posts/2013-09-12-speech-is-slowly-becoming-an-obsolete-emergency-only-communication-protocol.markdown

 - You might have to repeat yourself a lot to make sure all people hear/understand you well, especially on the phone.

 - Feeling ignored while talking is the worst feeling.
-Feeling ignored while texting is a more subdued form of reject.
+Feeling ignored while texting is a more subdued form of rejection.

 In conclusion, it's possible to argue that trying not to speak too much is an optimization, a way towards a better attention/information ratio.